YuankaiQi/REVERIE/README.md

 ### 3.2.
 Dataset Download

 First download fiels as [Section 2.3](#23-Dataset-Download).
-Then set an environment variable to the location of the dataset, where <PATH> is the full absolute path (not a relative path or symlink) to the directory containing the individual matterport scan directories (17DRP5sb8fy, 2t7WUuJeko7, etc):
+Then set an environment variable to the location of the dataset, where <PATH> is the full absolute path (not a relative path or symlink) to the directory 'v1':
 ```
 export MATTERPORT_DATA_DIR=<PATH>
 ```